 As a real estate agent, you have probably come across property listings with a solar energy system.
-Whether you are representing the buyer, the seller, or acting as a dual agent, you will need to know the specifics about that solar system.
+Whether you are representing the buyer, the seller, or acting as a dual agent, you will need to know the specifics of that solar system.
 Are you prepared to discuss the pros and cons of solar ownership and solar leases with your clients?
-Do you know if the solar system is an asset or liability?
+Do you know if the solar system is an asset or a liability?
 Do you know how to capture the value that solar photovoltaic (PV) systems add to the transaction?
 This simple guide is designed to help you navigate the complexities of real estate listings with solar.

 A Realtor's Guide to Property Listings with a Solar System.